-Students on academic probation will have their grades reviewed after the first semester of their reinstatement for purposes of determining whether they may continue their studies with the School of Law.
-Students with required course GPAs below 2.15 at the completion of the first semester of their reinstatement will not be allowed to continue in the School of Law.
-Students who earn above 2.15 and are allowed to continue remain on academic probation until the next official evaluation process is completed (after the spring semester).
-If students achieve required course GPAs of 2.15 or better and cumulative GPAs of 2.0 or better after the spring semester, and are in compliance with all other conditions imposed by the Academic Standards Committee, then they are returned to good standing.
+Students on academic probation will have their grades reviewed after the first full semester of their reinstatement for purposes of determining whether they may continue their studies with the School of Law.
+Students with cumulative required course GPAs below 2.15 at the completion of the first full semester of their reinstatement will be disqualified and not permitted to continue in the School of Law.
+Students who earn at least a 2.15 cumulative required course GPA and are allowed to continue remain on academic probation until the next official evaluation process is completed (after the spring semester).
+If students achieve cumulative required course GPAs of 2.15 or better and cumulative GPAs of 2.0 or better after the spring semester and are in compliance with all other conditions imposed by the Academic Standards Committee, then they are returned to good standing.